mkoertgen/chocolatey-packages/README.md

 # Update all packages
 .\update_all.ps1

-# Update an invidual package
+# Update an individual package
 cd .\automatic\visualvm\
 .\update.ps1
-# This should build package like 'visualvm.2.1.4.nupkg'
+# This should build package like 'visualvm.2.1.6.nupkg'

-# Force update of an invidual package
+# Force update of an individual package
 $au_Force = $true; .\update.ps1
 ```